HuguesPottier/Track-Test-0/40-html-element-selection/codelab02/README.md

 6. You have a css selector for the element!

 Be careful!
 While the browser will create a valid selector for you, it is always good to check that the selector makes sense.
+Especially, avoid using elements in your selector that have a high risk to change.
+You don't want to constantly fix all your tests every time a new paragraph is added to the webpage.

 Also, using this method you can only select one element at a time.
 Sometimes you'll need to select multiple elements.

 How to select multiple elements?
 1. Learn the css selector syntax
-2. Construct a selector manually with your knowledge of the webpage
+2. Construct a selector manually with your knowledge of the webpage.

 ## Task list